wellingtonmacena/Dev.Filter/README.md

-# Filter.Dev
+# Dev.Filter
 Development of aplication who geolocalizes developers inside a spefic distance radius and filter them by the tecnhologies they know the most

-Developed during 'Semana Ominstack' 10.0 provided by Rocketseat
+Developed during 'Semana Ominstack' 10.0 promoted by Rocketseat